Human trafficking in Colombia

 In February 2009, Colombia’s President Uribe stigmatized the general work of human rights defenders, accusing them to be working with the guerrilla.
 Through his statements, he showed direct disrespect for legitimate human rights organizations.
-On 2 March 2009, the Uribe Government accused the US Committee on Labour and Eduacation of being driven by political hatred.
+On 2 March 2009, the Uribe Government accused the US Committee on Labour and Education of being driven by political hatred.
 A national and international campaign began in September 2009, hoping to change the Government’s views on human rights defender.
 Over 270 human rights organizations have come together for the "Colombia: Human Rights Defenders Under Threat" campaign.

-The U.S. State Department's Office to Monitor and Combat Trafficking in Persons placed the country in "Tier 1" in 2017.
+The U.S. State Department's Office to Monitor and Combat Trafficking in Persons placed the country in "Tier 1" in 2017 and in 2023.

+Colombia ratified the 2000 UN TIP Protocol in August 2004.

+In 2023, the Organised Crime Index gave Colombia a score of 8 out of 10 for human trafficking.

-Prosecution
+Prosecution (2009)

 The Government of Colombia increased its human trafficking law enforcement efforts during the reporting period.
 Colombia prohibits all forms of trafficking through its trafficking statute, Law 985, which prescribes harsh punishments.
 Such punishments are sufficiently stringent and commensurate with other serious crimes, such as rape.
 In 2009, Colombian authorities initiated 215 anti-trafficking investigations, reported 200 trafficking prosecutions, and achieved 14 convictions, sentencing trafficking offenders to periods of imprisonment ranging from 7 to 27 years.
 Such results compare to 159 investigations and 16 convictions reported for 2008.
-Investigations of labor trafficking increased dramatically over the reporting period: in 2009, there were 80 reports of potential forced labor offenses; whereas in 2008, there were two.
+Investigations of labor trafficking increased dramatically in 2009, with 80 reports of potential forced labor offenses compared to two in 2008.
 The government maintained partnerships with foreign governments to repatriate trafficking victims and investigate trafficking cases in Argentina, Bolivia, Ecuador, El Salvador, Guatemala, Mexico, Nicaragua, Panama, Trinidad and Tobago, and the United States.
-There were no corroborated reports of trafficking-related corruption during the reporting period and the government did not convict any officials for trafficking-related offenses.
+There were no corroborated reports of trafficking-related corruption during 2009 and the government did not convict any officials for trafficking-related offenses.
 Public prosecutors received training on trafficking issues from an international organization.